Where Are Lotus Cars Manufactured? (2026 Hethel Update)

 - EV Leadership: Capitalizes on China’s advanced EV technology and infrastructure.

-- Production Scale: Enables manufacturing of high-volume electric models efficiently.
+- Production Scale: Enables manufacturing of high-volume electric models efficiently, with capacity for around 150,000 vehicles a year.

 - Cost Optimization: Strategic location for managing production expenses.

-- Geely Synergy: Benefits from the parent company’s expertise and network.
+- Geely Synergy: Benefits from the parent company’s manufacturing expertise and supply network.

 What This Means for You as a Car Enthusiast